Version 3; last updated 26/01/2022

 What specific personal data we collect and how we process it depends on whether you are a scheme participant or a land owner as set out below.

-Collecting personal data from scheme participants
+Collecting personal data from scheme participants/people engaging with scheme

 The data we will collect